vCloud-DFTBA/san_exporter/README.md

 ## Metrics

-We all know that each SAN Storage vendor has their own glossary of terms and health/performance metrics.
-But form
 All metrics are prefixed with "san_" and has at least 2 labels: `backend_name` and `san_ip`

 ### Info metrics: